507: I Accuse My Parents

 Ahh!
 It’s Killdozer!
 Clint Walker, no!

 Killdozer is a 1974 TV movie about a construction crew building an airstrip during World War II who uncover an ancient evil spirit, which promptly takes control of their heavy equipment and begins to wreak havoc.
+The movie was based on the 1944 novella Killdozer!, by Theodore Sturgeon and originally published in Astounding magazine.
 Clint Walker, star of Killdozer, is an American actor best known for his work in numerous Western movies and TV shows.
 Killdozer has attained cult status, with multiple references on MST3K, Rifftrax, and Beavis and Butthead.
 An ‘80s punk band from Wisconsin named themselves Killdozer, and a wrecker in the 2007 Robert Rodriguez action/horror movie Planet Terror borrowed the name as well.
 When auto shop owner Marvin Heemeyer took an armored and armed bulldozer on a rampage through the town of Granby, Colorado, in 2004, destroying thirteen buildings, news outlets invoked the name, and when Conan O’Brien mentioned the movie on The Tonight Show, it got more than three million YouTube hits within a week.

 Early tractor pulls, not that much fun.
 This is the freestyle competition.